cecat/WeatherStation/src/README.md

 Select the latter and select the **Allow** button in the *Privacy & Security* window that appears.

-Repeat these steps to install the cH34 drivers, also a zip file, from the
+Repeat these steps to install the **CH34** drivers, also a zip file, from the
 [ch34xser_macos git repository](https://github.com/WCHSoftGroup/ch34xser_macos).
- Here, there is a .dmg file that you can download (rather than going to the linked site, which is not in English).
+There you will find a .dmg file that you can download (rather than going to the linked site, which is not in English).

 Once unzipped, it will tell you to drag the CH34xVCPDriver installer into your Applications folder.

 Do that, open it,  and again when you receive the system blocked message